dcalacci/hubway-vis/README.md

 hubway-vis
 ==========

-data visualization(s) of subway data
+data visualization(s) of hubway data.

+Has code for the notebook in which I processed the data and the html/javascript used to visualize it with sigma.js.